-In Texas, I learned about slathering.
-This was new to me.
+In Texas, Mike learned about slathering.
 The basic idea is that a few things will happen if you apply a slather to the uncooked meat: the slather will help “glue” the seasonings to the meat, which helps build a better bark.
 That in turn locks in more moisture, which leads to the ultimate barbeque nirvana….tender, juicy meat encompassed in a ‘smoked to perfection,’ spiced-right bark.
-The things dreams are made of—at least for this guy!
+The things dreams are made of!

-A slather can be as simple as prepared yellow mustard or a more complex combination of different liquids.
-Combining yellow mustard (between 50% -60%) with pickle juice was the most common slather I ran into in Texas.
-Interestingly and fortunately for my household, since Janet is not a big fan of mustard and pickle juice is a non-starter, the flavor of the slather does not remain after the meat is cooked.
+A slather can be as simple as prepared yellow mustard or a more personalized and complex combination of different liquids.
+Combining yellow mustard (between 50% -60%) with pickle juice was the most common slather he ran into in Texas.
+Interestingly the flavor of the slather does not remain after the meat is cooked.
 It essentially "cooks off" and leaves the meat and spice flavor to shine.

 The steps for slathering meat are as follows: apply a layer of salt and pepper, brush on a coat of slather, then finish with a generous coating of your favorite barbecue rub.
 Voila!
 You’re ready to ‘cue.

-When I returned home from chasing barbecue I was chock full of barbecue…and ideas.
+When Mike returned home from chasing barbecue he was full of barbecue…and ideas.
 One of them was to create a unique, Savory Spice slather.
 So, after plenty of at-home and test kitchen trials, we launched ‘Cue Glue.
 We talked to Mike for the inside scoop on what makes this one-of-a-kind product so awesome.

 You might be thinking that this ‘Cue Glue sounds like a product that is only for the craft ‘Cuer - that person who loves to spend their weekend hunkered down with their smoker - but that couldn’t be further from the truth.
-Yes, I’ve used it for smoking brisket, beef and pork ribs, chicken, pork butts and turkey, but the very first time I used it was to grill burgers over a campfire.
-Man oh man, were those burgers tasty!
-Even with the short grilling time, the flavor of the ‘Cue Glue was gone and the (now encrusted) flavor of the Black Dust Cowboy Coffee Rub was elevated and really able to shine.
+Yes, it is great for smoking brisket, beef and pork ribs, chicken, pork butts and turkey, but one of the first times we put it to the test was to grill burgers.
+And those were some tasty burgers!
+Even with the short grilling time, the flavor of the ‘Cue Glue was gone and the (now encrusted) flavor of the Black Dust Cowboy Coffee Rub was really able to shine.

 To Encrust a Burger: